globalgrayhat/mbrat-rashaidah-backend/README.md

 # NestJS Backend with passport Authentication

-This is a NestJS backend application that uses passport for authentication and PostgreSQL with TypeORM for data management.
+This is a NestJS backend application that uses passport for authentication and MySQL with TypeORM for data management.

 ## Features